 Failing to adhere to safety laws around things like smoke detectors and pool fences not only attracts hefty fines, it could also mean your property sits vacant while you take the necessary steps to address any breaches.

 When something causes an imbalance in the supply/demand matrix across different rental markets, you’ll often see vacancy rates creep up into the three or four per cent- plus range, or tighten considerably, depending which way the scales go.

 You must know what’s happening in your market in order to meet rental price expectations.

 While you don’t want to undersell your rental property, you don’t want to alienate potential tenants by asking an excessive price either and it sits vacant for an extend period of time.

 8. Reasonable rent

 This isn’t just about pricing according to market expectation when relisting your property, it’s also about carefully considering any potential rent reviews.

-Investors have the legal right to reasonably increase the weekly rent on your asset in line with inflation and other factors, but sometimes you need to weigh up whether an extra $5 or so per week is worth possibly losing good tenants.
+Investors have the legal right to reasonably increase the weekly rent on your asset in line with inflation and other factors, but sometimes you need to weigh up whether an extra $5 or so per week is worth possibly losing good tenants over.

 However, it’s equally important to ensure your property’s rent remains in-line with the market.